dwave-examples/image-segmentation/README.md

 In this example, we show a basic image segmentation algorithm to partition an image into segments based on their pixel values.
-To solve this problem, we use D-Wave's hybrid discrete quadratic model solver, and demonstrate how to build a DQM object from a set of numpy vectors.
+To solve this problem, we use the new hybrid discrete quadratic model solver available in Leap, and demonstrate how to build a DQM object from a set of numpy vectors.

 Additionally, this repository demonstrates the ability of D-Wave's Leap IDE to automatically load a new workspace with specialized packages using a YAML file.